sahilrajput03/sahilrajput03/README.md

 ### Enable ecma modues with nodejs

 Desirable way: `node --input-type=module test.js`.
-Refer here for all ways to do this: [Enabling ESM | Official Docs](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_enabling)
+Refer here for all ways to do this: [Enabling ESM | Official Docs](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_enabling).
+Also, tho use `node test.mjs` if the former seems to much.

 ### Save thousands of keystrokes with logs